harsha-simhadri/big-ann-benchmarks/dataset_preparation/caselaw_dataset.md

 Here we provide a brief summary of how we selected a filter query for each query.
 Each of the four nontrivial metadata fields (excluding the document ids from consideration) was converted to a predicate.
 For fields "court_full_name", "court_jurisdiction", and "court_type", the predicate is in the form of equality to the string value.
 For "date_filed", a date range around the date of filing was used.
 For dates prior to 1900, a twenty-year radius around the date filed was used.
 For dates between 1900-1950, a ten-year radius was used; for dates 1950-present, a four-year radius was used.

 Each query was randomly assigned a single predicate with probability one-third or a logical AND of two predicates with probability two-thirds.
 For the purposes of this document, a date radius query was counted as a single predicate, even though it is technically encoded as an AND of two predicates (less than a particular date and greater than a particular date).
-For the single-predicate queries, one of the four fields was randomly chosen with a slight bias towards court name to help keep the average specificity low.
+For the single-predicate queries, one of the four fields was randomly chosen with a slight bias towards court name to help keep the average match rate low.
 For the double-predicate queries, the first field was randomly chosen, but since the name of a court implies its type and jurisdiction, if "court_name" was the first field selected we disallowed type and jurisdiction for the second field, and similarly if type or jurisdiction were selected as the first field, we disallowed name as the second field.

-The average specificity (proportion of base points satisfying a given query) was about 4.5%, with maximum value 38% and minimum 0%.
+The average match rate (proportion of base points satisfying a given query) was about 4.5%, with maximum value 38% and minimum 0%.
 We did not disallow non-satisfiable queries as they are a phenomenon that can validly occur in filter scenarios, but they were empirically very rare.

 ### Notes